drcassar/glasspy/README.md

 The aim is to provide classes and functions written in Python for materials scientists working with glass and non-crystalline materials.
 The hope is that with an open and collaborative project, we can build a reliable toolset to support faster and reproducible research on this topic.

 ## How to install
-The source code is hosted on GitHub at: https://github.com/drcassar/glasspy.
+The source code is hosted on GitHub at https://github.com/drcassar/glasspy.

 Binary installers for the latest released version are available at the [Python Package Index](https://pypi.org/project/glasspy/).
 To install GlassPy using pip run